controversial/wikipedia-map/README.md

 	- [x] tinycolor
 - [x] Move JavaScript to separate files from HTML
 - [x] Make API requests asynchronous

+### Stuff it might be nice to implement sometime in the far future
+- [ ] Autocomplete names of Wikipedia articles in the top bar
+- [ ] Make the size of nodes reflect the number of backlinks
+- [ ] Support for other languages
+- [ ] Support for other MediaWiki wikis

 ## Cloning
 Note: If you want to clone this, you'll have to replace the `github-markdown.css` file with the file at the link, and you'll have to manually create the `libraries` folder.
 This repo is designed to reflect only the code that I've actually written, as much as possible.
 Maybe I'll build a makefile to make cloning easier if I decide I care a lot about contributions.